makhlaghi/mockgals/README.md

 To run it with default (50 random Sersic profiles) you just have to run: `./mockgals`.
 Some command line options can be given so you can customize the output, to learn them, run `./mockgals -h`.
-A full list of all the options will be provided.
+A full list of all the options will be provided, nealy all the operation of `mockgals` can be defined by these input options and their arguments.
+In the future long arguments and an configuration file will also be provided for user customization.

-The output is a two extension FITS file, the first is the image prior to adding noise, the second is after adding noise.
+The output is a possibly multi extension FITS file (depending on what you ask for in the options), the first is the image prior to adding noise, the second is after adding noise.